 Certain jurisdictions stipulate that the franchisor should assist the franchisee in running the business.
-In Korea the franchisor is required to 'support, educate and control' the franchisee in the ways of its business.25 In Malaysia the definition of franchising includes a responsibility on the franchisor to 'provide assistance to the franchisee to operate his business, including help with the provision or supply of materials, services, training, marketing, business or technology'.26 This is an interesting addition to a market plan definition and acknowledges the fact that most franchisees will need assistance to start up the business.
+In South Korea, the franchisor is required to 'support, educate and control' the franchisee in the ways of its business.25 In Malaysia, the definition of franchising includes a responsibility on the franchisor to 'provide assistance to the franchisee to operate his business, including help with the provision or supply of materials, services, training, marketing, business or technology'.26 This is an interesting addition to a marketing-plan definition and acknowledges the fact that most franchisees will need assistance to start up the business.
 Interestingly, the more detailed definition used in Australia is not as comprehensive in this area.

 Most of the definitions mentioned above include the payment of a fee.
 Mexican law, however, is interesting in that it does not.27 This potentially broadens the impact of the law to include relationships that are between not-for-profit organisations or that are peer networks.
 Although this extension may be valuable in catching some additional arrangements, the vast majority of franchisees will be paying some sort of fee.